DeerghKataria/12-beginner-python-projects-freecodecamp/9. Minesweeper/README.md

-This is the code for the famous game minesweeper.
+This is the CLI version of the famous game minesweeper.